sbs20/syncotron/Readme.md

 ```

 ### Running on Linux
 This requires Mono to run.
-Furthermore, because of problems with Dropbox not being entirely
-consistent with its reporting of file paths with respect to case, you MUST set the following
-environment variable MONO_IOMAP.
-You may also experience problems with SSL certificates if
+You may experience problems with SSL certificates if
 running on older versions of Mono (e.g. that on RPi) -- use -IgnoreCertificateErrors if you
 are comfortable doing so.
 Please note that **this is a security risk**.
 You can place the
 following in a script file and mark it executable.

 ```
-#!/bin/bash
-export MONO_IOMAP=all
-mono ~/syncotron/syncotron.exe -LocalPath /mnt/storage/dropbox -RemotePath / -CommandType Autosync -SyncDirection MirrorDown -IgnoreCertificateErrors
+/opt/syncotron/bin/syncotron.sh -LocalPath /mnt/storage/dropbox -RemotePath / -CommandType Autosync -SyncDirection MirrorDown -IgnoreCertificateErrors
 ```

 ### Exclude some files